 Talking Blues understands that your police career is important to you.
 Anyone can tell you what the process is about, or even help you get a certificate.
 That is not what we do.
-We help you become a Police Officer.
+We help you think like a Police Officer so you can become a Police Officer.
 There is a significant difference between the two things.
-Helping you into your police career is our profession, which is why we are VAT registered, have an actual office, and are listed at Companies House.
+Helping you into your police career is our profession, which is why we have an actual office, and are listed at Companies House.
 It is also why we offer a money back on the day promise.

 The quality of our training is such that we have been chosen by a number of major UK forces to provide our assessment centre courses specifically to assist their female, BME and LGBT candidates maximise their chances of passing.

 We look forward to helping you achieve your police career.

 The Talking Blues team.

 Our Training Director, former Inspector John McTaggart, pioneered police recruitment training.
 He has coached literally thousands of students through the recruitment process.
 As well as writing our 160 page course manual, he is also the author of “The definitive Guide to Passing the Police Recruitment Process” (available on Amazon).